Our Living Assistance Services Feature Fall Prevention Tactics in Gilford, NH and the Surrounding Area

 Visiting Angels' Living Assistance Services Promotes Fall Prevention in Gilford, Laconia, Belmont, and Nearby Towns

-- Every year, one in three older adults fall; one in five will sustain a serious injury such as a broken hip, fracture, concussion, or other injury
+- Every year, one in three older adults fall; one in five will sustain a serious injury such as a broken hip, fracture, concussion, or other injuries

 - Twenty percent of older adults die within a year of a fall